kiranpe/alb_aws/alb_external/README.md

 --> Now Run terraform apply.

       --> it will create external application load balancer using your workspace variable.

       --> if you want to create dev instance create dev worspace and run it.

---> terraform state file will be your s3 bucket.
+--> terraform state file will be your backend s3 bucket.